Yeah, You Heard Me, Vaginal Stimulation Hasn't Been Shown To Cause Orgasm: A Defense

 • have orgasms during intercourse due to some kind of additional or even unintentional stimulation like grinding against your partner or the bedding

-• have ejaculations due to g-spot stimulation - that you may call "orgasms"
+• ejaculate or squirt due to inner vaginal stimulation - that you may call "orgasms"

-• have ejaculations due to g-spot stimulation at the same time you are having orgasms due to clitoral stimulation ('cause you're messing with the clit and the G-spot/vagina at the same time) and call that whole thing a different kind of "orgasm"
+• ejaculate or squirt due to inner vaginal stimulation at the same time you are having orgasms due to clitoral stimulation ('cause you're messing with the clit and the G-spot/vagina at the same time) and call that whole thing a different kind of "orgasm"

-• have something you call "orgasms" that are based in deep feelings of physical, mental, emotional, or spiritual pleasure...yet, this something could not be defined as an orgasm in the M&J physiological definition.
+• have something you call "orgasms" that are based in deep feelings of physical, mental, emotional, or spiritual pleasure or arousal...yet, this something could not be defined as an orgasm in the M&J physiological definition (rhythmic, involuntary pelvic muscle contractions).

 • have the occasional orgasm that occurs during intercourse or nipple stimulation but after being intensely aroused (probably partially by direct clitoral stimulation) to almost the point of orgasm; with that orgasm physically feeling like a weak version of the orgasms you get during direct clitoral stimulation

-Women who have physically strong orgasms from nothing but the physical stimulation to the inside of the vagina - the o'l in and out without any clitoral grinding or stimulation.
+Women who have physically observable orgasms (rhythmic, involuntary pelvic muscle contractions) from nothing but stimulation to the inside of the vagina - the ol’ in and out without any clitoral grinding or stimulation.
 Female characters like this fill our books, tv, movies, and porn.
-If this is you in real life, then frankly, I can't find your situation in the research.
+If this is you in real life, then frankly, I see your experience all over media, but can't find your situation in the research.
 I'm not saying you don't exist.
-I'm just saying people like you have not been studied.
+I'm just saying your experience has not been studied or at least studied with pelvic muscle recordings.
 I know someone will come back at me with a study here or there where women say on a survey that they do orgasm this way, but I promise I have looked at a lot, and I have never seen a study where these claims are backed up by physical observations showing there was in fact a physiologic orgasmic reaction.
-I'm always open to the possibility of learning new things about the female orgasm through solid investigation, so if you are one of these women, please do seek out being part of an orgasm study.
-There truly is too little good scientific investigation about female sexual release.
+And there’s been a lot of research with the aim of proving this ability exists in women.
+I'm always open to learning new things about the female orgasm through solid investigation, though, so if you are one of these women, I hope you are part of a good orgasm study someday.
+There truly is too little good scientific investigation about female sexual release that involve recording of muscle contractions.

 I know the exclusion I make may seem harsh, but I do think it is important to let women know that this is the reality of our scientific knowledge right now.
-Every time a woman says she orgasms easily from the ol' in and out, but she's actually orgasming from grinding her clit, or she's actually ejaculating, or she's actually talking about something in a more spiritual way, or she's actually talking about a really weak Rube-Goldberg orgasm she has had only a hand-full of times in her whole sexual life, then she is doing the world of female sexuality a disservice.
+Every time a woman says she orgasms easily from the ol' in and out, but she's actually orgasming from grinding her clit, or she's actually ejaculating, or she's actually talking about something in a more spiritual way, or she's actually talking about a really weak Rube-Goldberg orgasm she has had only a hand-full of times in her whole sexual life, then the world of lady-gasm understanding, advice, and research gets a little more muddied and confusing.
+I believe that confusion ultimately brings harm to females and to our sexual culture.

 I honestly don't think there are women out there intentionally trying to make other women feel inferior or misrepresenting their experiences.
 Truthfully, the way our culture teaches, depicts, and discusses female orgasm is so confusing that none of us really know how to talk about our experiences.
 We just do the best we can with what we've been able to figure out.
 We need a better way, though.
-We need to understand what scientific investigation can tell us about what a physical orgasm is and how it can be sought.
-We need to start using plain and physical terms to speak about our experiences with orgasm and sexual pleasure so that we can learn from the realities of our fellow women.
+We need to understand what scientific investigation can tell us about what a physical orgasm is and how it can be sought, which can also help in understanding and seeking other types of sexual experiences if one so chooses.
+We need to start using plain and physical terms to speak about our experiences with orgasm and sexual pleasure so that we can learn from the realities of our fellow females.

 We also need to be accepting.
 I know my emphasis on the clitoris and on the physical definition of orgasm makes some feel as though I will be encouraging the type of "my orgasms/sexual experiences are better than yours" situation that happened during Freud's time and that is happening now with the emphasis of mind-shattering effortless Fifty Shades type intercourse-only orgasms.
-However, I think women are craving the chance to be grounded in reality when it comes to orgasms, and I think we are mature enough to deal with our diversity.
-There should be nothing wrong with enjoying the emotional high that comes with your sessions of intercourse, even if there is no physical orgasm involved; or in enjoying your ejaculation even without an orgasm also.
-Also, a woman who says she fits into my second grouping, should be taken seriously.
+However, I think much of the worry and envy and lack that women have felt about their orgasm has a lot to do with the state of confusion that the female orgasm, and thus the people dealing with female orgasm have existed in.
+I believe females are craving the chance to be grounded in reality when it comes to orgasms, and I think we are mature enough to deal with our diversity.
+There should be nothing wrong with enjoying the emotional high that comes with your sessions of intercourse, even if there is no physical orgasm involved; or in enjoying your ejaculation.
+Also, a woman who says she fits into my second grouping should be taken seriously.
 Even if she is part of a small minority that hasn't been studied well, these are her experiences, and we should work to document those experiences as part of the female reality.
 We do need to understand and make these distinctions though.

 ***Since this article was written in 2012, I have written more that addresses some questions people may have about research linking the inner clitoral legs to the G-spot and/or vaginal orgasm.
 As of yet I still haven't found any research showing orgasm can be caused by stimulation inside the vagina.
 However, there has definitely been some recent and often cited studies claiming to show that 'vaginal orgasms' can be caused by stimulation of the clitoral legs through the vaginal walls.
 Those studies don't actually show that.
 THIS post in part discusses those studies and should help put those popular studies into perspective.
 Also, for deeper info, HERE is a list of my summaries for some relevant journal articles. *****or as I updated at the top, please read THIS post about the incorrect, but widely touted idea that the inner part of the clit was discovered in 1998 (it wasn't) and that there is new evidence this inner part is the reason for vaginal orgasm (there isn't). - 3/8/2021*****